Exercise - Scan from the build pipeline by using SonarCloud

 From Azure DevOps, navigate to your pipeline and select Edit.

-Notice the lock icon.
-If you select that icon, the value for your variable is encrypted when it's standing still.
+Notice the Keep this value secret option.
+If you select that option, the value for your variable is encrypted when it's standing still.
 This is a good way to store secrets like tokens, but you don't need to do that here.

-Create another variable, and call it organization.
+Create another variable, and call it SonarOrganization.
 Set the value to the organization you created when you set up your SonarCloud project.
+You can find this value from the

 Add tasks to the pipeline configuration